diagrid-labs/catalyst-reference-apps/aws-pubsub/docs/setup.md

 # Create Diagrid(Catalyst) Project And Components

-Because this project has 6 services, each of these services will represent a Catalyst App Id.
+Because this project has 6 services, each service will represent a Catalyst App Id.

 Communication between services will be done through a pubsub connection that consist of SNS topics and SQS subscriptions.
 AWS SNS/SQS will be configured on